Esmond Romilly: Early life

 Esmond was born at No. 15 Pimlico Road, in a busy part of London close to Victoria Station.
 It was a comfortable upper-middle class lifestyle in which Nellie, rather than Colonel Romilly was the principal influence.
 (Note: Under the pseudonym "Anna Gerstein", Nellie published an autobiographical novel depicting family life in Pimlico Road.)
 Esmond followed his elder brother to school, first at Gibbs's Day School in nearby Sloane Street and then, from 1927, as a boarder at Newlands Preparatory School at Seaford.
 Holidays were divided between the family's property in Dieppe and the Churchill cousins' home at Chartwell, and the Romilly estates at Huntington Park in Herefordshire.

-Just before his ninth birthday, Esmond began at Newlands in the May 1927.
+Just before his ninth birthday, Esmond began at Newlands in May 1927.
 It was a small school, with some forty-odd boys; Giles's later account, in which he disguises the school as "Seacliffe" and alters the names of the main personnel, depicts an easygoing and undemanding establishment run by an elderly and by now largely ineffective headmaster.
 Matters changed when in 1930 the headmaster and others of the old guard finally retired and were replaced by more vigorous and purposeful successors.
 By his own account, Esmond's academic prowess placed him at the top of the school, although in terms of behaviour he was one of the very worst.
 Nevertheless, by the time he left Newlands in 1932 he had managed to register a number of personal successes: Head Boy, Patrol Leader of the Otters, captain of cricket and Rugby football, winner of cups for boxing and tennis, and a prize for History.